Olhaau/Hands-On-ML-KI-BigData/README.md

 \[batch size = number of time series, time steps (of the time series), dimensonality (of the input)\].

-**Baseline Metrics**

-Before using RNNs, it is often a good idea to calculate the error (e.g. MSE) of some baseline estimations:
+**Baseline Metrics** - before using RNNs, it is a good idea to calculate the error (e.g. MSE) of some baseline estimations, e.g.
 1. **naive forecasting** (predict the last value in each series), MSE = 0.020
    <details><summary>show code</summary>
    <p>